Soumya-talentica/todo-Manager/backend/README.md

 - `GITHUB_REPO` — Repository name
 - `GITHUB_TOKEN` — (optional) PAT or GitHub App token with `actions:read`

+You can use the `.env.example` at the repo root as a template for required variables.

 ### Webhook and Alerting
 - `POST /webhook/github` — Accepts `workflow_run` events.
 Sends email on failures.
 - `POST /api/alerts/test` — Sends a test email.